 Review the dates of the proposed emergency preparedness exercise and previous exercise to determine whether the licensee is conducting an emergency preparedness exercise at the required frequency as specified by the emergency plan, license, and regulations.

 Review the exercise scenario approximately 45 days before the exercise to determine whether the exercise will adequately test implementation of the emergency plan.
-Determine whether the exercise will use accident scenarios postulated as the most probable for the specific site and whether the licensee’s exercise/drill scenarios were varied such that all elements of the emergency plan were tested during the previous period
+Determine whether the exercise will use accident scenarios postulated as the most probable for the specific site and whether the licensee’s exercise/drill scenarios were varied such that all elements of the emergency plan were tested during the previous two-year period.
+Typically, the inspection team lead will conduct this review with insights from the facility’s project inspector(s) and Emergency Preparedness Community of Practice Lead.
+If during review of the scenario, the inspector determines that the scenario might not be a sufficient test of the emergency plan, notify the licensee to discuss and assure an adequate scenario.

 Review the licensee’s process for development of the exercise scenario and conduct of the exercise to determine the adequacy of controls to prevent the exercise objectives and details from any prior disclosure to participants.

-Through discussions with licensee management and offsite , and review of relevant documentation, determine the extent to which the licensee invited offsite response organizations to participate in the proposed exercise.
+Through discussions with licensee management and offsite agencies, and a review of relevant documentation, determine the extent to which the licensee invited offsite response organizations to participate in the proposed exercise.

 02.02 Exercise Execution and Emergency Plan Implementation.